My intention to write this is as old as time! (How cheesy!).

 But I feel ready today, more like I feel ready now!

 I am writing to you, unsure whether I will have a daughter, or a son; but hopeful enough to have your name ready, Kimberly.
 (As you grow older, we will mutually agree on who will be Kim and who will be Kimmie between the two of us; without prejudice and without rivalry.*cliche now but deal).
 I am unsure if I will be able to raise a child in the right way, but equally feeling consoled by the fact that the books I have read and the movies I have watched so far have taught me that there is no one right way of parenting.
 And by extension, there is no one right way of being a daughter.
-But then I want you to grow up knowing these things that I am about to share with you.
 It has taken me 25 years of life experience to learn this, so do not feel any pressure; I just want you to grow up knowing that it’s okay…and when the tides hit you hard, because I know that they will, I thought that this would help you steady your anchor.

 - Love thy body: There will always be something about your body that you will not like.
 Be it the freckles under your eyes (Assuming that you will take after your great grandmother), the half/uneven eyebrows (which you will most likely inherit from me), the 8-acre forehead, the struggling hairline, the introverted/shy hips or the extroverted tummy, the kinky hair that just won’t grow or your complexion that will elevate the whiteness of your teeth in the dark*if at all you will be a dark berry.
 You will be colossally insecure and bleakly jealous of other girls, and especially those who seem to be perfect by your gauge.
 (You will serve yourself to a glass of jealousy slightly in your teenage years, and largely when that marriage bloom hits; because you will subconsciously feel that men will pick the finest girls first)… I just wanted to let you know that it is okay to be flawed and imperfect.
 I want you to know that there is no one right body template, and I hope that with age, you will be able to stand up for the package that you are and do justice to that version of you.
 That you will know that you are the finest in your lane and that in the end, it was never a competition, it never was a battle for recognition really…